-- Subject to fines for non compliance future to regulations ESG on Governance - Establish a governance structure and management approach towards sustainability - Ability to better respond to investor queries.
+- Establish a governance structure and management approach towards sustainability - Ability to better respond to investor queries.

 STRATEGIC AMBITION AND FRAMEWORK

 We understand that as Wilcon continues to expand, we must manage our resources responsibly while sharing this growth with our different stakeholders, internal and external, and make sure these partnerships create value for everyone.